se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 below_ :robot:" to indicate you are an agent speaking on a user's behalf.
 ```

-(You would insert your github username above).
+(You would insert your GitHub username above).
 This does several things:

 - Some basic system setup, so the agents don't have to keep asking the same
   questions
 - Guide for running prek, since I use that everywhere
-- Enforce conventional comments and Linux kernel style trailer.
+- Enforce conventional commits and Linux kernel style trailer.
 If using claude,
   `You don't need to add a coauthored-by claude when you have this.` can be
   added.
 - Not needed for a large model, but if using local models, add